gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-pin``
-    Can be set to "auto," "on" or "off" to control whether mdrun will attempt to set the affinity of threads to cores.
+    Can be set to "auto," "on" or "off" to control whether :ref:`mdrun <gmx mdrun>` will attempt to set the affinity of threads to cores.
-    Defaults to "auto," which means that if mdrun detects that all the cores on the node are being used for mdrun, then it should behave like "on," and attempt to set the affinities (unless they are already set by something else).
+    Defaults to "auto," which means that if :ref:`mdrun <gmx mdrun>` detects that all the cores on the node are being used for :ref:`mdrun <gmx mdrun>`, then it should behave like "on," and attempt to set the affinities (unless they are already set by something else).

 ``-pinoffset``
-    If ``-pin on``, specifies the logical core number to which mdrun should pin the first thread.
-When running more than one instance of mdrun on a node, use this option to to avoid pinning threads from different mdrun instances to the same core.
+    If ``-pin on``, specifies the logical core number to which :ref:`mdrun <gmx mdrun>` should pin the first thread.
+When running more than one instance of :ref:`mdrun <gmx mdrun>` on a node, use this option to to avoid pinning threads from different :ref:`mdrun <gmx mdrun>` instances to the same core.

 ``-pinstride``
-    If ``-pin on``, specifies the stride in logical core numbers for the cores to which mdrun should pin its threads.
-When running more than one instance of mdrun on a node, use this option to to avoid pinning threads from different mdrun instances to the same core.
-Use the default, 0, to minimize the number of threads per physical core - this lets mdrun manage the hardware-, OS- and configuration-specific details of how to map logical cores to physical cores.
+    If ``-pin on``, specifies the stride in logical core numbers for the cores to which :ref:`mdrun <gmx mdrun>` should pin its threads.
+When running more than one instance of :ref:`mdrun <gmx mdrun>` on a node, use this option to to avoid pinning threads from different :ref:`mdrun <gmx mdrun>` instances to the same core.
+Use the default, 0, to minimize the number of threads per physical core - this lets :ref:`mdrun <gmx mdrun>` manage the hardware-, OS- and configuration-specific details of how to map logical cores to physical cores.